gkbm2013/tinker-IO/README.md

 I am going to post some details latter.

 #About Modpack and License
-It is fine to use Tinker I/O into your mudpack.
+It is fine to use Tinker I/O into your modpack.
 Tinker I/O is licensed under a Creative Commons 3.0 License.